-A number of previous studies have examined the effect of working capital management on company profitability.
-Many studies use the cash conversion cycle (CCC) as a popular measure of working capital management in relation to the company profitability.
+A number of prevous studies have examined the effect of working capital management on company profitability.
+Many studies use the cash conversion cycle (CCC) as a popular measure of working capital management in relation to the transpany profitability.
 Using Swedish data, Yazdanfar and Ohman (2014) provide empirical evidence that the CCC has a significant effect on the company profitability.
 Singh and Kumar (2014) examined the findings of previous studies of CCC's influence on the company profitability by applying a meta-analysis technique.
 They took a set of 46 research papers and the results confirmed that the CCC was related to the profitability of the company.

 Some studies use the net trade cycle (NTC) as a measure of working capital management in relation to the profitability of the company.
-Shin and Soenen (1998) analyzed a sample of US public companies and their results showed a negative effect of the net trade cycle on profitability.
-By using the data panel of manufacturing listed firms in Pakistan, the results of the study of Raheman, Afza, Qayyum, and Bodla (2010) also shows that the net trade cycle negatively affects company performance.
-Karadagli (2012) examined the effect of the net trade cycle on firm performance in a sample of Turkish listed companies.
+Shin and Scilen (1998) analyzed a sample of US public companies and their results showed a network of the net trade cycle on profitability.
+By using the data panel of manufacturing listed firms in Pakistan, the results of the study of Raheman, Afza, Qayyum, and Bodla (2010) also sladys that the net trade cycle negatively affects company performance.
+Karadagli (2012) examined the effect of the net trade cycle firm performance in a sample of Turkish listed companies.
 However, the findings of the Karadagli's study show that an increase in the net trade cycle improves performance in terms of both the operating income and the stock market return for SMEs.

 A number of other studies are interested in each component of working capital management.
-Deloof (2003) took a sample of large Belgian companies and showed a significant negative relationship between profitability and the length of days for the period of accounts receivable, inventories, and trade payable.
-Mathuva (2010) examined the effect of working capital management components on the profitability of Kenyan listed firms.
-This Mathuva's study found a significant negative relationship between collection period accounts and profitability, which means that the short time the cash billing for consumers increases the profitability of the company.
+Deloof (2003) took a sample of large Belgian companies and showed a significant negative relationship 27 tween profitability and the length of days for the period of accounts receivable, inventories, and trade payable.
+Mathuva (2010) examined the tength of working capital management components on the profitability of Kenyan listed firms.
+This Mathuva's study found a significant negative relationship between companies of the company.
 However, a significant positive relationship was found in this Mathuva's study between both the inventory conversion period and the period of payment to creditors with profitability.
 Similar research, testing the item details from working capital management, was also conducted by Kasozi (2017) on the listed manufacturing firms in South Africa and by Lyngstadaas and Berg (2016) in the small-and medium-sized Norwegian firms.

 Some other studies consider two approaches to both conservative and aggressive strategies of working capital management.
-Nazir and Afta (2009) examined the potential relationship of aggressive / conservative policies and the profitability of companies from Pakistani firms.
-However, a well-known research in this regard is Baños-Caballero et al. (2012), Baños-Caballero, García-Teruel, and Martínez-Solano (2014) which began with showing quadratic non-linear relations between working capital management and the company profitability.
-Similar results from concave relations are also shown by Afrifa and Padachi (2016) in small and medium-sized companies listed on the UK stock market and Altaf and Shah (2017) in Indian non-financial companies.
+Nazir and Afta (2009) examined the potential relationship of aggressive / conservative polic 37 and the profitability of companies from Pakistani firms.
+However, a well-known research in this regard is Baños-Caballero 45 al. (2012), Baños-Caballero, García-Teruel, and Martínez-Solano (2014) which began with showing quadratic non-linear relations between working capital management a 39 the company profitability.
+Similar results from concave relations 56 also shown by Afrifa and Padachi (2016) in small and medium-sized companies listed 30 the UK stock market and Altaf and Shah (2017) in Indian non-financial companies.
 These results imply the existence of an optimal level of investment in working capital that balances benefits and costs so as to maximize value.

-In summary, the results of previous studies suggest that company managers can create value for their shareholders by carrying out working capital management at the right level of investment.
+In summary, the 53 sults of previous studies suggest that company managers can create value for their shareholders by carrying out working capital management at the right level of investment.
 Furthermore, the attention of several current studies also leads to funding working capital needs and their relation to the company profitability.